 But not only!
-Having the pizza dough in direct contact with a very hot surface makes possible for example to bake different pizza styles in home oven.
+Because using this way of baking leveraging a very hot surface makes possible for example to bake different pizza styles in home oven.

 Remember though: there is no magic.
 You can get some help but you are not going to revolution your end result as you are using a Neapolitan style pizza oven!